krizten/react-tsc-todomvc/README.md

 * Poor/no comments documenting what certain methods do and how to use them.
 * Type definitions installed as dependencies instead of devDependencies.
 * User interface not properly optimized for mobile view.
-* use of 'var' keyword in TypeScript/ES6 environment.
 * lack of alias for cleaner import statements.
 <br>